 Uniform Rules for All Nations

-Back in the 1970's, European on-foot transmitter hunters discovered the fun of having national and international contests.
+In the 1970's, European on-foot transmitter hunters began staging international contests.
 This required a standard

-set of rules, which were developed by a committee of the International Amateur Radio Union
+set of rules for all nations, which were developed by a committee of the International Amateur Radio Union

 The detailed IARU document "Rules for Championships in Amateur Radio Direction Finding" is maintained by IARU's ARDF Working Group, comprising delegates from foxhunting countries around the world.
-It calls for five low-power (0.25 to 1.5 watt) foxes, automatically transmitting one after another (never at the same time) on the same frequency for exactly one minute each.
+(A set of rules specific to the USA has also been created.)
+Rules for classic competitions call for five low-power (0.25 to 1.5 watt) foxes, automatically transmitting one after another (never at the same time) on the same frequency for exactly one minute each.
 Contestants attempt to locate as many as possible and get to the finish within the time limit, carrying a card to mark with the unique punches located at each fox.
-(Electronic registration/scoring systems are also allowed.)
+(A computerized registration/scoring system may also be used.)
 The start and finish may be at the same place, but usually they are at widely spaced points of the course.
-Both points are plainly marked on the map, a triangle for start and concentric circles for finish.

 Contestants are individually timed.
 They start at intervals, usually every five minutes, coinciding with the start of fox #1 transmissions.
 This scatters the contestants on the course to minimize "follow the leader" problems.
 Winners are determined primarily by the number of transmitters found and secondarily by elapsed time.

-there are nine age/gender categories.
-Only one category (M21) is
+there are twelve age/gender categories.
+Only one category (M21) is always

 M19 - Males ages 19 and younger, 4 foxes

-6 to 10 kilometers.
-Elevation change should not exceed 200 meters.
+6 to 12 kilometers.
+Elevation change should not exceed six percent of the course length.
 The first fox should be at least 750 meters from

 the start.
-A prominent red and white prism (orienteering flag) may be located close to each
+A prominent red and white prism (orienteering flag) is located close to each

-IARU fox transmitter for visual identification.
+transmitter for visual identification.
+This is where the registration device (manual or e-punch) is located.
 A homing fox at the finish

 line transmits continuously on a separate frequency to aid competitors who get